 Looking for a great steak in downtown Las Vegas?
 Well, you’re in for a treat.
 Calling Fremont Street home are a number of fantastic steakhouses that commonly exhibit a classic Vegas vibe and lower prices than their peers on the Strip.

-Of course, we’ll be sure to link out to the menu and reviews on TripAdvisor for each restaurant so that you can easily compare your options.
+Of course, I’ll be sure to link out to the menu and reviews on TripAdvisor for each restaurant so that you can easily compare your options.

 Best Steakhouses – Downtown Las Vegas

 As I dug into the customer review scores on TripAdvisor, I was pretty stunned to see a large number of popular steakhouses downtown tied for the title of “Best Steakhouse on Fremont Street” with 4.5/5 stars awarded.

 Fortunately, it’s not difficult to find a good steak downtown.

 8 Steakhouses Are Tied for “Best on Fremont”…

 Top of Binion’s Steakhouse: Perched on the 24th floor of The Mint’s former hotel tower, Top of Binion’s has been a staple of the downtown Las Vegas restaurant scene for decades.
 Boasting the trifecta of a vintage vibe, great view, and great steaks, you’re likely to be thrilled with your experience.